opengeospatial/HY_Features/section_7.md

 | Requirement |	[/req/hy_hydrographicnetwork/hydrographicnetwork.visualisation]  (/req/hy_hydrographicnetwork/hydrographicnetwork.visualization)

 ##### 7.4.3.2	WaterBody, WaterBodyPart and WaterBodyStratum
 The HY_WaterBody and HY_WaterBodyPart class define a water body, or part of this, participating in the hydrographic network.
-The HY_WaterBodyStratum class desribes a horizontal layer in a stratified water body determined by differences in thermal or salinity characteristics or by oxygen or nutrient content, or by virtual storage zones of a reservoir.
+The HY_WaterBodyStratum class describes a horizontal layer in a stratified water body determined by differences in thermal or salinity characteristics or by oxygen or nutrient content, or by virtual storage zones of a reservoir.

 The water body concept refers to an accumulated mass of liquid water, distinct from other masses of water.
 Its shape is determined by the occupied landform, the hosting hydrogeologic unit, a man made container, or another confining structure, and in case of on open waterbody bound to atmospheric pressure exerted on its surface.
 Each water body, or part of this, may be described in terms of a reservoir storing water for future use.
 In the context of hydrometric observation, a water bod may be understood as the feature of interest sampled by a hydrometric (sampling) feature.
-A water body is defined as special type of the named hydrologic feature (see section 7.4.1), because of names usually given to a water body in common experience varying whitin context or for some parts.
+A water body is defined as special type of the named hydrologic feature (see section 7.4.1), because of names usually given to a water body in common experience varying whithin context or for some parts.
 Special types of water bodies occurring on the land surface are described in the 'Surface Hydro Feature' application schema in section ... . **[\*\*\* insert reference\*\*\*]**.
 A separate conceptual model capturing the specifics of features associated with the groundwater domain will be provided within the GroundwaterML 2.0 specification (under development). **[\*\*\* insert reference\*\*\*]**

 **[\*\*\*  your and swg's agreement presumed, HY_Glacier is removed from the model. -- it's an issue similar to atmospheric and groundwater features, and since no relationship to a (glacier fed) catchment defined. the accumulation of ice from atmospheric origin is subject of specific glacier models not in scope (see line 365) -- it's sufficient here (I think) to have the WaterSolidPhase feature which is still needed with respect to ice cover, is in soil, snowmelt discharging in water body, ..., to reflect snow and ice as parts in the hydrographic network \*\*\*]**